Holly Mckay

 When investing in stocks or funds, you'll typically encounter two main types of charges.
 Account charges are like a membership fee for having your investment account - they can either be a fixed one-off payment (like £100 when you open the account), a regular fee (usually annual or monthly), or calculated as a percentage of your total investment (say 0.5% per year of whatever amount you have invested).
 These fees apply regardless of whether you buy or sell anything.
 On the other hand, dealing charges are more like transaction fees - they're the costs you pay each time you actually buy or sell an investment, similar to how a shop might charge you for using a credit card.

-Lightyear do not charge Account fees and you can trade ETFs for free
+Lightyear do not charge Account fees and you can trade ETFs and Shares for free

 Fee type